 Grow Potatoes to save money

 Potatoes aren’t necessarily expensive to buy, especially if you buy in bulk, but there is a satisfaction about growing your own that I feel can’t be beaten.
 We also find that we tend to substitute potatoes for chicken and meat, especially if we have a lot that are ready to eat.
 So, growing your own potatoes helps in a number of different ways!
 We’ve found it easiest to grow potatoes in specific potato growing boxes, containers or bags.
 We wrote about the BEST potato grow bags here.
 It definitely makes it easier to harvest and keeps them well contained.
+Our full in-depth guide on how to grow potatoes in bags is here.

 An average potato plant grows 8-10 potatoes.
 8 potatoes on average in the supermarket will cost you £2.
 You can buy a 1-kilo pack of seed potatoes for £5, which will net you around 15 plants.
 So 150 potatoes for £5 (plus your outlay for compost and potato bags or boxes).
 Want to make your own compost?
 Here’s our guide to the best compost bins to help you make compost with no mess and little outlay!